stvladnj/stvladnj.github.io/_sections/02-about.md

   Festival at our church included Praying, and Blessing of Water.
 After servicees parishiners and guests could buy books, souveniers, and icons.
 Rusian music and food was surely there!
-  Cossacks from Philly put up a "Cossack's outpost", featuring the display of traditional cossack's armory, archery contests for children, horse-riding, and more!
+  Cossacks from Philly sut up a "Cossack's outpost", featuring the display of traditional cossack's armory, archery contests for children, horse-riding, and more!
   <!-- Cultural Music, Horse Rides, Russian Food, Market and Book Store. -->